Recovery FAQs

 Special circumstances decisions will be made in line with council’s Guidance on the Application of Special Circumstances, which is included in the Category 3 Homeowner Handbook.
 A copy of this handbook is provided to property owners at the time of confirming their Category 3 status.

 A Special Circumstances application can be made at any stage in the process and is different to a dispute where the owner is specifically unhappy with a decision the council has made - for example, the property category they are given and/or the market valuation.
-The special circumstances form needs to be downloaded, completed and emailed to dispute@aucklandcouncil.govt.nz
+The special circumstances form needs to be downloaded, completed and emailed to recoveryreview@aucklandcouncil.govt.nz.
+The special circumstances form is available on the disputes page of Auckland Council website, under ‘special circumstances’ .

 Are you looking at sustainable options for removing properties?

 Buildings will be assessed to determine whether they can be relocated or deconstructed or if the only option is demolition due to damage to the building or risks on the site.
-Where possible, we will deconstruct buildings to divert as much waste away from landfill as we can, in line with our waste policies.
+Where possible, we will remove buildings to divert as much waste away from landfill as we can, in line with our waste policies.
 To do this, we’ll work with our existing community partners from our Waste Solutions programmes to recycle and reuse building materials where we can.

-Who will actually do the deconstruction?
+Who will actually do the home removal?

 How will a property be maintained until it is removed?